The application for admission, application fee, and all the required

 cumulative grade point average of at least 3.2 on a 4.0 scale.

-Upload your resume or CV.
+Upload your CV or resume, CV preferred.

 Upload any published papers (optional).